Essential Health Screening Tests for All Women

 Mammogram for Breast Cancer

 In Singapore, breast cancer is the number one cancer among women.
-Fortunately, it is highly treatable if the disease is caught in its earliest stages.
+Fortunately, it is highly treatable if the disease is caught early.

 Besides doing a breast self-examination to check for any lumps, women should go for a mammogram annually from age 50.
 This is a low-powered X-ray test that gives an image of the internal structure of the breast.